Sign up to find colleges and scholarships that are right for you in the USA

 8. Connoisseur

-A connoisseur refers to someone knowledgeable and with expert taste in many areas, including fine arts, food, or other cultural pursuits.
+A connoisseur is someone knowledgeable and with expert taste in many areas, including fine arts, food, or other cultural pursuits.

 Connoisseurs have honed their skills through years of study and experience, allowing them to distinguish and evaluate the highest quality within their chosen domain.